kenbenarduneanya/MARKETING-CAMPAIGN-OPTIMIZATION-ML-REGRESSION-MODEL/README.md

 git clone https://github.com/your-username/marketing-campaign-ml.git

 ## Dependencies:
-Our Analysis requires Python 3.7+ and the following magical libraries:
+Our Analysis requires Python 3.7+ and the following magical libraries: numpy, scipy, pandas, seaborn, matplotlib.

 ## Insights and Spells
 Data Preparation:
 Our crystal ball (dataset) contains historical campaign data—impressions, clicks, conversions, and more.
 Cleanse the data, handle missing values, and transform it into a format our model can understand.

-Regression Model:
+## Regression Model:
 i’ve chosen the mystical Linear Regression spellbook to predict campaign performance.
 Tune the model’s parameters and evaluate its accuracy.